jeras/synthesis-primitives/README.md

 defines which array input maps to the data output.

 The order in which the priority vector bits are processed defines the priority order.
-In the given example the priority vector is preocessed from right to left giving the rightmost `pry` bit the highest priority.
+In the given example the priority vector is precessedfrom right to left giving the rightmost `pry` bit the highest priority.

 ```SystemVerilog